Content

 Apple cider vinegar can cause irritation.
 The acetic acid can even burn skin if left on too long.
 If you’re using ACV, make sure you’re diluting it before applying it to your scalp and stop using it if it causes any stinging, redness, or irritation.

 There are science-backed dandruff treatments out there.
 If you’re looking to soothe itchiness, control flakes, and improve your scalp health, ACV probably isn’t your best bet.
-Try anti-dandruff shampoos, natural remedies, and lifestyle changes like lowering stress.
+Try anti-dandruff shampoos instead.

 If you find your dandruff is causing hair loss, connect with a dermatologist or one of our healthcare providers to find out if you have another scalp condition and discover the best treatments for you.